Keys

 A word key is a contiguous sequence of non-whitespace characters.
 It is terminated by the first space, tab, newline, or EOF.

-The set of characters that can start a word key is broad: letters, digits, punctuation marks such as ., -, +, |, >, {, }, and essentially any character that is not whitespace or a quote.
+A word key may start with any character that is not whitespace, a quote (", '), or # (a line starting with # is a comment or directive): letters, digits, and punctuation such as ., -, + are all allowed.
 Notably, tokens like true, false, and numeric literals (42, -5) are valid word keys when they appear in key position.

 hello world